 This perspective challenge can also present a problem when it comes to humor, leaving many adults with autism to misinterpret jokes and sarcastic comments.
 The lack of skills to understand empathy can lead to many social problems.

 According to WebMD, up to 40 percent of people diagnosed with autism are never able to speak.
 Adults who are completely non-verbal may be on the autism spectrum, but verbal communication can still present a challenge for those who can speak at an age-appropriate level.

 Adults with autism may find it challenging to make their needs known to others or to start and maintain a conversation.
 They may find that the words they want to say simply disappear when they begin talking and processing thoughts into spoken language may feel impossible.

 One hallmark of adult autism includes very specific interests.
 Many adults with autism are extremely knowledgeable about certain topics, such as aviation, engineering, word origins, and history to name a few.
 This hyper-focus on a particular area can be extremely enjoyable for the individual, but it can present major challenges as well.

 If you are very interested in a particular topic and discuss this topic at length with other people, even if they appear to not be interested, this can be an indication of autism.
 The intense interest, coupled with perspective-taking challenges, can result in social difficulties.

 For some individuals, repeating the same words, phrases, or behaviors can provide great security.
 The outcome of these routines is predictable and is under the control of the individual.
 However, these repetitive behaviors can become disruptive to their life.

 Need for Routine

-In autistic adults, this need for routine can take many forms:
+For adults with autism, the need for routine can take many forms: